bishwadhakal/PowerBi/README.md

 Dashboard Contents
 The dashboard contains several visualizations, including:

-A world map showing GDP per capita for each country.
+A world map showing GDP per capita , GNI for each country.
 A scatter plot comparing GNI per capita to inflation rate for each country.